 Granite currently holds investments and operates in Western Europe, specifically in Netherlands, Germany and Austria.
-Since the commencement of the Russian invasion of Ukraine in late February 2022 and up to the date of this MD&A, the European real estate markets in which Granite operates have remained orderly and Granite has continued to realize stable net operating income growth while continuing to execute on its strategic initiatives.

-During the year ended December 31, 2022, and up to the date of this AIF, there has not been a significant impact on Granite's operations, assets or liabilities as a result of the war.
+Since the commencement of the Russian invasion of Ukraine in late February 2022 and up to the date of this AIF, the European real estate markets in which Granite operates have remained orderly and during the year ended December 31, 2023, and up to the date of this AIF, there has not been a significant impact on Granite's operations, assets or liabilities as a result of the war.